Dai411/ISTRICI-tools/Velocity_Analysis&Update_TRAD/Readme-updated_info.md

 2. **Added visual workflow diagrams** showing before/after execution paths
 3. **Included specific upgrade commands** for each component
 4. **Enhanced verification section** with concrete checks

-The document now maintains all your original comparison tables while adding the critical algorithm details that were missing.
-Would you like me to:
-1. Add more specific examples of validation checks?
-2. Include performance benchmark data?
-3. Expand the Fortran modernization examples?